warner/petmail/docs/build.md

 Petmail gets its crypto from the "pynacl" package, which is a cffi-based binding to the "libsodium" C library.
-This will compile libsodium during installation, and then compile the python bindinds upon first import, both of which require access to a C compiler (and the python development headers).
+This will compile libsodium during installation, and then compile the python bindings upon first import, both of which require access to a C compiler (and the python development headers).
 To install the (Python) cffi package, the libffi C library must first be installed, and its headers must be available.
 On Debian-like systems, install